liugaocn/awesome-dotnet/README.md

 * [FsLab](https://fslab.org/) - A collection of data science and machine learning libraries for F# and .NET
 * [GeneticSharp](https://github.com/giacomelli/GeneticSharp) - Multi-platform genetic algorithm library for .NET Core and .NET Framework.
 The library has several implementations of GA operators, like: selection, crossover, mutation, reinsertion and termination.
 * [numl](https://github.com/sethjuarez/numl) - Designed to include the most popular supervised and unsupervised learning algorithms while minimizing the friction involved with creating the predictive models.
+* [Microsoft.Data.Analysis] A DataFrame type for .NET to make data exploration easy.
 * [ML.NET](https://github.com/dotnet/machinelearning) - Cross-platform open-source machine learning framework which makes machine learning accessible to .NET developers.
 * [R Provider](https://bluemountaincapital.github.io/FSharpRProvider/) - Type provider that exposes R packages and functions in a type-safe way to F# callers
 * [F# Data](https://fsharp.github.io/FSharp.Data/) - F# type providers for accessing XML, JSON, CSV and HTML files (based on sample documents) and for accessing WorldBank data